babylonlabs-io/cosmos-bsn-contracts/docs/ARCHITECTURE.md

 #### Sudo Messages

-Sudo messages are used by the Babylon SDK `babylon` module to interact with the Babylon contracts.
+Sudo messages are used by the Babylon SDK `babylon` module to interact with the Cosmos BSN contracts.
 They are typically used during the begin and end block processing.

 ##### `btc-staking` Contract